Rehnfors/Ticket/README.md

 # Ticket

-Programmet körs genom att skriva ./flightmanager
+Launch the program by typing ./flightmanager